-Data is everywhere – at home, at work and in practically every facet of life.
-The huge influx of big data available to today’s publishers has created enormous opportunities, but it has also created challenges.
+Data is everywhere.
+It’s in our homes and our workplaces, on our TV screens and on the websites we visit.
+As big data impacts every facet of our day-to-day lives, businesses are leaning more and more on data and data analytics to drive key decisions.
+For publishers, the huge influx of big data has created both enormous opportunities and sizable challenges.
 With so much data coming in, it is difficult to identify what matters and what doesn’t.
-While every publisher recognizes the importance of audience data, what about harnessing data on your advertisers’ buying behavior?
+While every publisher recognizes the importance of audience data, for instance, fewer are harnessing data to learn more about their advertisers’ buying behavior.

 1. The silos must come down

-- Show me all advertisers that spent >$10k in 2017 but only in 1 regional title
+- Show me all advertisers that spent more than $10k in 2017 but only in one regional title

-- Show me all advertisers that are spending >$10k in 3 or more print publications, but not spending any money in digital
+- Show me all advertisers who are spending more than $10k in three or more print publications, but not spending any money in digital

-- Show me all advertisers that spent >$30k in the largest daily, but have not spent any money in a regional title
+- Show me all advertisers that spent more than $30k in the largest daily, but have not spent any money in a regional title

-Lead generation concepts like these, and hundreds more, proved to be immediately impactful for this media company because we created immediate leads in the CRM system for their sales team to chase.
+Lead generation concepts such as these, and hundreds more, proved to be immediately impactful for this media company.
+The publisher was able to create immediate leads in the CRM system for their sales team to chase.
 Additionally, sales management was able to monitor which sales reps followed up on the leads, and how effective they were at closing the deals.
-Not only is this media company now able to act in real time on the business intelligence they are gleaning from their data, they also achieved a 4% increase in digital ad revenue last year as a direct result of this strategy.
+Not only is this media company now able to act in real time on the business intelligence they are gleaning from their advertiser spend data, but they also achieved a four percent increase in digital ad revenue last year as a direct result of this strategy.

 2. Third party data + your data = a happy marriage

 In today’s media industry, trends move fast.
-There’s new competition and innovation within existing competitors every single day.
+There is new competition arriving on the scene every single day, as well as major innovation within existing competitors.
 To stay ahead, you need to connect with your advertisers in a whole new way.
-Our savviest customers are importing Nielson, TNS and other third-party advertising spend data into their media sales solutions and using this data to analyze how much their advertisers are spending with them versus their competitors providing valuable insights into what their customers are spending on advertising, just not with them.
-With the influx of this third-party data, these organizations can:
+At Lineup Systems, our savviest customers are taking their data analytics practices to the next level by importing Nielson, TNS, and other third-party advertising spend data into their media sales solutions.
+This combination of in-house data and third-party data has allowed our clients to answer crucial questions.
+How much money are their advertisers spending with them versus their competitors?
+How much money are their customers spending on advertising, period?

-For all of the campaigns they were not involved in, their sales system would generate a lead and their 3-person sales team would work to get involved in the campaign.
-They knew they had nothing to lose as this is revenue they would have missed out on completely without the insights provided by third-party data.
+For all the campaigns the publisher was not involved in at all, their sales system would generate a lead.
+The company’s three-person sales team would then work to get involved in the campaign.
+They knew they had nothing to lose by contacting the advertisers.
+The revenue in question was money the publisher would have missed out on completely without the insights provided by third-party data analytics.

-We also worked with third-party data at a Swedish newspaper publisher who started a jobs website and wanted to gain a competitive sales edge.
-To generate sales leads, their IT group created a tool that grabbed data from the top 3 job websites in Sweden – their biggest competitors.
-Anytime a job was posted on their top competitor’s websites they would call the person advertising and get them to advertise their jobs with them.
-This simple sales tactic delivered a 30% conversion rate!
+Lineup also recently worked with third-party data at a Swedish newspaper publisher.
+This publisher had launched a new jobs website and wanted to gain a competitive sales edge for the platform.
+To generate sales leads, their IT team created a tool that grabbed data from the top three job websites in Sweden –their biggest competitors.
+Any time a job was posted on a top competitor’s website, the publisher would reach out to the person or company that had posted the position.
+This simple sales tactic delivered a 30 percent conversion rate and helped grow the publisher’s new jobs site.

 3. A company that isn’t selling is dying

-It may sound melodramatic, but it’s true that the size of the “ad pie” continues to shrink.
+It may sound melodramatic, but a company with a shrinking “ad pie” is often a company in decline.
 Tomorrow’s leaders will be those who succeed in sales today.
-The publisher of one of Britain’s most popular newspapers understands this, and uses the power of advertising spend data to keep its sales force engaged.
-The organization collects and analyzes sales data in real time to keep sales representatives aware of:
+The publisher of one of Britain’s most popular newspapers understands this point and uses the power of data analytics and advertising spend data to keep its sales force engaged.
+The organization collects and analyzes sales data in real time, using the data to keep sales representatives aware of:

 - Customers that are increasing spend and/or diversifying across titles and channels